mchaisso/phasedsv/README.md

 2. Install quiver.

-Install quiver binary scripts into quiver/bin, and supporting libraries into quiver/lib.
+Install quiver scripts into quiver/bin, and supporting libraries into quiver/lib.
 Because this can be a cumbersome task depending on your software environment, precompiled binaries are distributed in quiver_bin.
 If you wish to avoid trying to install